mechmotum/mechmotum.github.io/content/pages/research.rst

 which reacts to internally and environmentally produced perturbations.
-This is something humans are very good at but robots are bad at, thus if we can understand how humans accomplish this we can potentially design robots with biomemetic controllers.
+This is something humans are very good at but robots are bad at, thus if we can understand how humans accomplish this we can potentially design robots with biomimetic controllers.
 In laboratory settings we can accurately measure body segment kinematics, muscle activation levels, and ground force reactions during standing.
 Given all or subsets of this data collected during externally perturbed standing, we are interested in developing optimal control theories